mpostol/OPC-UA-OOI/Networking/Simulator.Boiler/README.md

 *Figure 4 Model of the BoilerInputPipeType inheritance hierarchy*

-`FlowTransmiter1` is of `FlowTransmitterType` type, which indirectly inherits from `GenericSensorType`, based finally on the standard `BaseObjectType`. `GenericSensorType` has a component an - `Output` variable of the standard `AnalogItemType`, which has three properties: `EURange`, `InstrumentRange` and `EngineeringUnits`,_but only `EURange` is mandatory. `InstrumentRange` and `EngineeringUnits` are optional, therefore should be created if needed.
+`FlowTransmiter1` is of `FlowTransmitterType` type, which indirectly inherits from `GenericSensorType`, based finally on the standard `BaseObjectType`. `GenericSensorType` has a component, namely an `Output` variable of the standard `AnalogItemType`, which has three properties: `EURange`, `InstrumentRange` and `EngineeringUnits`, but only `EURange` is mandatory. `InstrumentRange` and `EngineeringUnits` are optional, therefore should be created if needed.
 In the case of optional instance declaration, clients are responsible for examining the exposed Address Space to check if the predefined nodes are instantiated.

-## OPC UA Address Space of Boilers Set
+## OPC UA Address Space of `BoilersArea`

-After instantiation of the `BoilerType` and adding reference to it in the `Objects.Boilers` folder, we obtain the Address Space presented in Figure 5 exposed by the server to clients.
-It should be noted that in Figure 5 both objects, `FlowTransmitter1` and `Valve,` have names other than in the definition.
+After instantiation of the `BoilerType` and adding reference to it in the `Objects.BoilersArea` folder, we obtain the Address Space presented in Figure 5 exposed by the server to clients.
+It should be noted that objects could have names other than in the definition.
 It is because each node in the Information Model has `DisplayName` attribute that contains the localized name of the node.
 Clients should use this attribute if they want to display the node name to the user.
 They should not use the browse name for this purpose.
 In this example only mandatory nodes have been instantiated.

 ![Figure 5 Boiler Object exposed by the server](../../CommonResources/Media/Boiler/image009.png)

 *Figure 5 `BoilersArea` Object exposed by the server*

-## Getting Started

-> TBD

 ## See also